(Please click on the above link for the full policy)

 - Chill and Chat club (every lunchtime) available to all children

-- Signposting to other activities for example, SELFA holiday clubs
+- Signposting and referral to other activities for example, SELFA holiday clubs

 - g) What support is available for improving the emotional and social development of children with SEN?